Kihyun11/MoonNet/README.md

 Once the setting is done, training and testing can be made.
 Clear explanations and guide lines for the training using python code are availabe via 'YOLOv8_test.ipynb' file in the repository.

+### Results

+All the results obtained from this project is stored under the foler called 'results'.
+The results for different focusing parameter values for the focal loss are stored in the folder called gamma values.